Clutch rating 5.0

 reduction in preventive maintenance

-A practical approach to Predictive Maintenance and Industrial AI
+A practical approach to Predictive Maintenance Services

 Data and operational context